 diagnosing (a disease, disorder or condition) is a restricted activity granted to some regulated health professionals.
-For instance, physicians and nurse practitioners are authorized to diagnose diseases, disorders and conditions.
-Registered nurses have the authority to diagnose
+For instance, physicians and nurse practitioners are authorized to diagnose diseases, disorders and conditions; and certified practice registered nurses are authorized to diagnose a very limited number of diseases and disorders.
+Registered nurses (other than certified practice nurses) have the authority to diagnose

 Nurses (Registered) and Nurse Practitioner Regulation, you can make a nursing diagnosis that identifies a